CefView/QCefViewDoc/docs/reference/QCefConfig.md

 #### Parameters
 * `color` The color to be set

 This only works if the web page has no background color set.
 The alpha component value will be adjusted to 0 or 255, it means if you pass a value with alpha value in the range of [1, 255], it will be accepted as 255.
+The default value is qRgba(255, 255,.
+255, 255)

 ---
 ### `public const QVariant `[`backgroundColor`](#class_q_cef_config_1aa04db9637f47424834bbcdf05a8b640b)`() const` <a id="class_q_cef_config_1aa04db9637f47424834bbcdf05a8b640b" class="anchor"></a>